 Occupational Safety and Health Act (OSHA)

 The Occupational Health & Safety Administration, better known as OSHA, works to provide safe working environments and enforces health and safety regulations in workplaces across the U.S. Every American employer, worker, and manufacturer is required to observe OSHA rules and regulations.
 Affected workers deserve compensation but are often unaware that OSHA violations led to their injury, therefore missing out on potential compensation.
-An experienced Labor and Industries attorney will work with industry experts to determine this and more.
+An experienced workers’ compensation attorney will work with industry experts to determine this and more.

 Closing Your L&I Claim